The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 The likelihood of developing bedsores increases if the skin is in poor health.
 Keeping skin healthy may delay the effects of a pressure ulcer.
 Patients should eat a balanced diet and stay hydrated.

-Even if the patient develops a pressure injury, eating well and drinking plenty of water could prevent it from advancing to stage 4.
+Even if the patient develops a pressure injury, eating well and drinking plenty of water could prevent it from advancing.
 Speak with staff if you’re concerned about poor nutrition.

 Skincare routines help prevent pressure ulcers and serious infections.
 Wash the skin’s outer layer well with soap and moisturize it.
 The cleaner your skin is, the easier it will be to prevent infections from sores.
 Even if it is too late to stop the ulcer, keeping the skin clean can aid in wound healing and keep the sore in its early stages.